 Director Audit Compensation and Management Development Corporate Governance and Nominating Funds Management Risk and Credit Policy Community and Social Responsibility

 Joseph D. Barnette, Jr. X Chair

 Alan W. Braun X X X

 Larry E. Dunigan X Chair X

 Niel C. Ellerbrook Chair X

 Andrew E. Goebel Chair X X

 Robert G. Jones

 Phelps L. Lambert X X Chair

 Arthur H. McElwee, Jr. X X

+James T. Morris X

 Marjorie Z. Soyugenc X X Chair

 Kelly N. Stanley X

 Linda E. White X X

 The members of the Company's Board are elected to various committees.
 The standing committees of the Board include an Audit Committee, a Compensation and Management Development Committee, a Corporate Governance and Nominating Committee, a Funds Management Committee, a Risk and Credit Policy Committee, and a Community and Social Responsibility Committee.
+Beginning in January of 2011, the Finance Committee (which had been previously ad hoc) became a standing committee of the Board.

-The current members of the Audit Committee are Andrew E. Goebel (Chairperson), Phelps L. Lambert, Arthur H. McElwee, Jr. and Marjorie Z. Soyugenc.
-The Audit Committee held eight meetings during 2009.
-The functions of the Audit Committee are described under "Report of the Audit Committee" on page 52.
+The current members of the Audit Committee are Andrew E. Goebel (Chairman), Phelps L. Lambert, Arthur H. McElwee, Jr. and Marjorie Z. Soyugenc.
+The Audit Committee held eight meetings during 2010.
+The functions of the Audit Committee are described under "Report of the Audit Committee" on page 59.
 The Audit Committee has adopted a written charter which has been approved by the Board.

-The current members of the Corporate Governance and Nominating Committee are Larry E. Dunigan (Chairperson), Niel C. Ellerbrook, Phelps L. Lambert, and Kelly N. Stanley.
-The Corporate Governance and Nominating Committee met four times in 2009.
-The functions of the Corporate Governance and Nominating Committee are described under "Report of the Corporate Governance and Nominating Committee and Other Board Matters" on page 5.
+The current members of the Corporate Governance and Nominating Committee are Larry E. Dunigan (Chairman), Niel C. Ellerbrook, Phelps L. Lambert, and Kelly N. Stanley.
+The Corporate Governance and Nominating Committee met three times in 2010.
+The functions of the Corporate Governance and Nominating

+Committee are described under "Report of the Corporate Governance and Nominating Committee and Other Board Matters" on page 5.
 The Corporate Governance and Nominating Committee has adopted a written charter which has been approved by the Board.

-The current members of the Compensation and Management Development Committee are Niel C. Ellerbrook (Chairperson), Joseph D. Barnette, Jr., Larry E. Dunigan and Marjorie Z. Soyugenc.
-The Compensation and Management Development Committee met five times during 2009.
-The functions of the Compensation and Management Development Committee are described under "Report of the Compensation and Management Development Committee - Scope of Responsibilities" on page 19.
+The current members of the Compensation and Management Development Committee are Niel C. Ellerbrook (Chairman), Joseph D. Barnette, Jr., Larry E. Dunigan, James T. Morris and Marjorie Z. Soyugenc.
+The Compensation and Management Development Committee met eight times during 2010.
+The functions of the Compensation and Management Development Committee are described under "Scope of Responsibilities" on page 24.
 The Compensation and Management Development Committee has adopted a written charter which has been approved by the Board.

-The current members of the Risk and Credit Policy Committee are Joseph D. Barnette, Jr. (Chairperson), Alan W. Braun, Larry E. Dunigan, Andrew E. Goebel and Linda E. White.
-The Risk and Credit Policy Committee met four times in 2009.
+The current members of the Risk and Credit Policy Committee are Joseph D. Barnette, Jr. (Chairman), Alan W. Braun, Larry E. Dunigan, Andrew E. Goebel and Linda E. White.
+The Risk and Credit Policy Committee met four times in 2010.
 The function of the Risk and Credit Policy Committee is to oversee the Company's policies, procedures and practices relating to credit, operation and compliance risk.
 The Risk and Credit Policy Committee has adopted a written charter which has been approved by the Board.

 The current members of the Community and Social Responsibility Committee are Marjorie Z. Soyugenc (Chairperson), Alan W. Braun and Linda E. White.
-The Community and Social Responsibility Committee met four times in 2009.
+The Community and Social Responsibility Committee met three times in 2010.
 The Community and Social Responsibility Committee has the responsibility to review the Company's compliance with the Community Reinvestment Act, Fair Lending Practices, associate commitment and diversity, supplier diversity and the Company's Affirmative Action Plan.
-In 2005, the Community and Social

-Responsibility Committee approved the formation of the Old National Bank Foundation through which major charitable gifts from the Company are funded.
+In 2005, the Community and Social Responsibility Committee approved the formation of the Old National Bank Foundation through which major charitable gifts from the Company are funded.
 The Community and Social Responsibility Committee has adopted a written charter which has been approved by the Board.